 Natural or Naturally Raised: Anyone can put this label on their product.
 There are no regulations for labeling eggs or any other food product as natural.

 Hormone Free: Another superfluous label.
 All eggs are hormone free since the practice of using hormones in poultry was banned in the 1960s.

 Finally, although they average about 50 cents more than white eggs, brown eggs are not nutritionally any different.
 Eggshell color is determined by the type of chicken.

 So, at the end of the day many egg labels don't give you a definitive answer about what is in that carton.
 A free-range egg from a local farm and a free-range egg from the chain supermarket down the street can be two very different eggs.
-If you are going to cough up the extra money for eggs, your best bet is to go with organic.
+If you are going to fork over the extra money for eggs, your best bet is to go with organic.
 They have fewer antibiotics and chemical residue and tend to have higher levels of omega-3 and vitamin E. Organic is a certified label so you are guaranteed that these egg producers have met set standards.
 Plus, these farmers tend to be more environmentally-conscientious.